manojkhannakm/Circles/README.md

 ### Introduction

-An Android library module that provides three custom views 'CircleLayout', 'CircleView', 'CircleTextView'.
+An Android library module that provides three custom views `CircleLayout`, `CircleView`, `CircleTextView`.
+The circles are rendered using `VectorDrawable`.

 ### Preview